-In 2021, Spain recycled 75,642 tonnes of aluminium packaging through different flows such as sorting plants, Solid Urban Waste plants, selective collections outside the home and waste collectors.
+In 2021, Spain recycled 75,642 tonnes of aluminum packaging through different flows such as sorting plants, Solid Urban Waste plants, selective collections outside the home and waste collectors.

 This figure, 56.1% of the total amount of aluminium packaging placed on the market, represents an increase of 4 points compared to the volume of packaging recovered the previous year, when the recycling rate reached 52.1%.
 The channel that has increased the most has been selective collections outside the home (offices, events such as concerts, festivals, etc.), with an increase of over 50%.

 The number of tonnes of aluminium containers placed on the market in 2021 was 134,871, a 9% increase compared to the previous year, when it was 123,449 tonnes.